forumone/component-based-theming/README.md

 Composer (https://getcomposer.org/) is a dependency manager for PHP that allows us to perform a multitude of tasks; everything from creating a Drupal project to declaring libraries and even installing contributed modules, just to name a few.
 The advantage of using Composer is that it allows us to quickly install and update dependencies by simply running a few commands from a terminal window.

 > **MAC** users will need to follow the installation directions found at [https://getcomposer.org/download/](https://getcomposer.org/download/).
 Take a look at the **Getting Started** documentation that corresponds to OSX.
 Once Composer is locally installed, follow these [directions](https://getcomposer.org/doc/00-intro.md#globally) to make Composer globally accessible our operating system.
+Since Composer is a PHP Package Manager you will need to make sure you have PHP on your laptop.
+Acquia Dev Desktop should satisfy this requirement.

 > **Windows** users can skip manually installing Composer, Acquia Dev Desktop installs it as part of the setup within the tools folder.